SEE IMPORTANT NOTICE AT THE END OF THIS REPORT

 Braz Transfers, Inc., Somerville - permission to operate a check casher office at 377 Somerville, Ave., Somerville.
 Comment period ended September 24, 2009.

 St. James Checking, Inc., Springfield - permission to operate a check casher office at 70 Main Street, Greenfield.
-Comment period ended September 7, 2010.
+Comment period ends September 7, 2010.

 Wal-Mart Stores East, LP d/b/a Wal-Mart Stores, Bentonville, Arkansas - permission to operate a check casher office at 25 Tobias Boland Way, Worcester.
 Comment period ended August 19, 2010.